Statutes of the

 e) “FIDE Solving Judge”

-A candidate must have conducted at least 6 rated solving tournaments (among them at least 3 for norms) in a satisfactory way in terms of selection of the problems, efficient and accurate marking, prompt announcement of the results, etc. In applying for the title, all relevant documents (problems with full solutions and attribution of points, table of results) should be submitted with the possible exception of very old tournaments.
+A candidate must have conducted at least 6 rated solving tournaments (among them at least 3 which fulfilled the requirements for norms except the exclusion of tournaments in multiple locations) in a satisfactory way in terms of selection of the problems, efficient and accurate marking, prompt announcement of the results, etc. In applying for the title, all relevant documents (problems with full solutions and attribution of points, table of results) should be submitted with the possible exception of very old tournaments.
 The applications should be submitted to the Spokesman of the Solving Committee or to the President only by delegates.
 The Solving Committee shall review the applications and forward their suggestions to the Qualifications Committee.

 A rating is a numerical value which a solver gains by solving in two approved tournaments.

-A rating can be gained at the WCSC, WCCC-Open, or other tournaments which fulfil definite criteria.
+A rating can be gained at the WCSC/ECSC, WCCC/ECSC-Open, or other tournaments which fulfil definite criteria.

 The rating list is published four times a year.
 It is calculated on the basis of the results of solving tournaments completed (including the report) by the end of March, June, September and December.